Mammoth Hot Springs, Upper Terraces

 Narrow Gauge Terrace got its name because the elongated shape of the main fissure ridge resembles an old-time narrow-gauge railroad track bed.
 As with most fissure ridges it is characterized by a crack that extends along the top of the ridge for nearly its entire length, caused by a tension fracture.
 When water is flowing out of this crack, the hydrostatic pressure can be so huge that small fountains rise into the air.
 On the picture above such a fountain can be spotted atop the rear part of the visible ridge.
 The next pictures show a close-up of the fountain.

 The best viewpoint for the northwestern section of Narrow Gauge Terrace can be reached on the Howard Eaton Trail.
-On regular inspections from the 2010s to the mid 2020s one could have observed activity along the fissure ridge gradually advancing from northwest to southeast.
-The aprons around vents of Narrow Gauge Springs are well known to microbiologists for hosting almost uniform communities of white, filamentous Sulfurihydrogenibium yellowstonense, hyperthermophilic bacteria of the Aquificales group.
+On regular inspections from the 2010s to the mid 2020s one could have observed activity gradually advancing along the fissure ridge from northwest to southeast.
+The aprons around vents of Narrow Gauge Spring are well known to microbiologists for hosting almost uniform communities of white, filamentous Sulfurihydrogenibium yellowstonense, hyperthermophilic bacteria of the Aquificales group.
 In the temperature range of 70 °C to 74 °C (158 - 165 °F) prevailing in the vents they are obtaining energy via metabolism of sulfur compounds.
 The white streamers, which are recognizable on the images of New Baby Spring and of the drillhole near New Baby Spring shown above are very likely formed of Sulfurihydrogenibium bacteria, too.

 The vaguely pyramidal shaped terracette assembly of Cheops Mound shows up not far southeast of the Narrow Gauge Fissure Ridge.
 For the early history of Yellowstone only one recorded activity around 1904 is known from the Cheops Mound Fissure Ridge.
-The more surprising was a reactivation in the early 2000's, when additional springs came to life in a forested area.
+The more surprising was a reactivation in the early 2000's, when an additional spring came to life in a forested area.
 Since then many trees died and an impressive new mound has grown up.
 Because this new structure does not exactly match the position of the historical Cheops Mound terracettes some feet further east, it is more like a "Chephren Mound".
 In 2017 hot spring activity suffered an almost complete standstill and shifted towards the near Narrow Gauge Fissure Ridge, where many active springs appeared during that year.

 At the next stop along Upper Terrace Drive a sign shows the name Prospect Terrace.
 This may be a little bit confusing because Prospect Terrace is an expanded area and comprises The Esplanade, Cupid Spring, Baby Terrace, and the Prospect Springs.
 The weathered sinter cone next to the loop road is the remains of one of the Prospect Springs.
 They ceased flowing at the end of the 1960s.